Sexual Abuse

 • Poor body image and low self-esteem

-• Unhealthy behaviors such as alcohol, drugs, self-harm, or eating problems
+• Unhealthy behaviors such as alcohol use, drug use, self-harm, suicidal behaviors or eating problems

-Many of these behaviors are attempts to hide painful emotions related to the abuse.
+Many of these behaviors can be attempts to hide painful emotions related to the abuse.
 The long term effects are often compounded by secrecy, fear and denial.
 The severe consequences of childhood sexual abuse confirm the need for early intervention.

 How Is Sexual Abuse in Children Treated?